Skip to main content

 • Metabolic rate

-People who use Percocet® daily or in high doses typically have longer detection times due to accumulation in fatty tissues.
+People taking Percocet® regularly or at higher doses may have longer detection windows due to accumulation and slower clearance.

 How Long Do the Effects of Percocet® Last?